 We all know that online, video is king.
-Your audience not only loves it, they’ve grown to expect it.
-According to Forbes, “90% of users say that product videos are helpful in the decision process”.
-If that’s not convincing enough, here’s another: “Video in an email leads to 200-300% increase in click-through rates.”
+Your audience not only loves it, they've grown to expect it.
+According to Forbes, "90% of users say that product videos are helpful in the decision process".
+If that's not convincing enough, here's another: "Video in an email leads to 200-300% increase in click-through rates."
+If you need even more evidence for why video is so important, here's an additional 75 video marketing statistics to nerd-out over.
 The point is, professional-looking video is crucial for marketing.

 So, you get it.
 You need video.
 But knowing how to get started when capturing footage in-house can be overwhelming.
 There are so many options out there.
 We'll keep it simple with a basic introduction to two likely devices you have access to, with suggestions for each.